 The Challenges of Inventory Tracking

-From my perspective, inventory tracking can be more complex than it seems.
-Various challenges like human error, inaccurate data, and lack of real-time visibility often disrupt smooth operations and decision-making.
+Inventory tracking is often more complex than it looks.
+Issues like human error, inaccurate data, and limited real-time visibility can disrupt daily operations and decision-making.

 What are the Benefits of Inventory Tracking Software?